 The server can automatically terminate a telephone call if the name or number is in the blacklist file.
 A whilelist file

-Call Hangup information will be sent to the clients.
+Call Hangup information is sent to the clients.

 - Outgoing Calls:

-If a SIP gateway provides Caller ID and outgoing call information to the server, outgoing call information will be sent to the clients.
+If a SIP gateway provides Caller ID and outgoing call information to the server, outgoing call information is sent to the clients.

 - No Caller ID support:

 If the telco does not supply Caller ID or if the modem does not support it, the server will act as a visual call indicator